What Can You Put in a Skip Bin?

 To help you avoiding any additional charges, Just Skips has prepared this simple guide outlining the two types of limitations that apply to skips:

 - Some types of waste can be disposed of in a skip bin, but they must not be mixed with any other types of waste.
 See each of the waste types listed below for more information.

 - Some types of waste must not be put in skip bins at all.
 This mostly applies to rubbish containing hazardous materials or chemicals (including electronics), but a full list of prohibited waste types is listed at the end of this guide.

-As well as this guide, our skip bin hire form has been designed to help you plan to ensure you avoid any extra charges by asking you to specify the waste items you intend to dispose of.
+As well as this guide on skip bin waste types, our skip hire form has been designed to help you plan to ensure you avoid any extra charges by asking you to specify the waste items you intend to dispose of.